13 Effective Learning Strategies: A Guide to Using them in your Maths Classroom 2026

 • Online games

 All one to one maths tutoring with Third Space Learning takes place online in a virtual classroom.
-Learners interact with their personal, highly qualified maths tutor through the interactive tools and headsets provided.
+Learners interact with Skye, the AI maths tutor, through the interactive tools and headsets provided.

-Learners engage in practice problems with tutors using visual examples and an I Do We Do You Do pedagogy.
-Students write, draw, type and speak their way through each guided interactive tutoring session helping them to progress in each session.
+Learners engage in practice problems with Skye using visual examples and an I Do We Do You Do pedagogy.
+Students write, draw, type and speak their way through each guided interactive tutoring session helping them to progress.

 In fact, an independent study found that learners enrolled in Third Space Learning’s one to one online tutoring made as much as 7 months’ progress in just 14 sessions.